Search

 The Government has made it clear that if councils don’t put forward their own proposals through the ‘Head Start’ pathway it announced in May 2026, change will be imposed on us.
 This would involve a standardised, compulsory reorganisation ‘Backstop’ process after 2028.

-Councils that wish to be part of the Head Start pathway have until 9 August 2026 to submit an outline proposal.
-While an outline proposal must be submitted by this time, it will still need Government approval.
-Councils also have until March 2027 to further refine any proposal.
+Councils that wish to be part of the Head Start pathway have until 9 August 2026 to submit a high-level ‘outline’ proposal.
+While the proposal must be submitted by then, it will still need Government approval, and councils will then have until March 2027 to further refine any proposal into a full plan, which would take effect after the 2028 local elections.

 The opportunity in front of us